 - These scams abuse the brand names and logos of well-known companies and products to make them look legitimate.

 - As with many legitimate offers and online posts, you might be asked to complete a survey and/ or pass on an offer to others before you can claim a voucher or other inducement or enter a competition.
-But the scams will take your valuable information and give you only disappointment in return – products will never arrive or vouchers will be fakes that retailers won't honour.
+But the scams will take your valuable information and give you only disappointment in return – the products don't arrive or the vouchers are fakes and the retailers won't honour them.

 - Recent scams have related to supermarkets, coffee shops, smart phones and tablets, including offers featured on Facebook.

 Sharon was checking her Facebook page and found her sister had 'liked' a link to a Woolworths survey which offered a $150 voucher for a five minute survey.
 Sharon completed the questions and filled in personal details at the end (she was a Woolworths online customer so figured they already had her details anyway).
 She received the voucher in her email and went into Woolworths to do her grocery shopping only to discover at the checkout that it was a fake.
 When she went home she was shocked to discover unauthorised transactions on her credit card.

 - Be very wary when, for example, filling in surveys linked from social networking sites – being asked to provide such detailed information as Medicare numbers or credit-card security codes should ring alarm bells.